-Awareness of an individual’s cultural and intersectional background allows clinicians, physicians and all health care providers to better understand a patient’s view on illness and health treatment.
+Awareness of an individual’s cultural and intersectional background allows clinicians, physicians, and all health care providers to better understand a patient’s view on illness and health treatment.
 This facilitates the use of skills and strategies to develop and implement a rehabilitation plan, producing the best outcomes for the patient .

 An individual’s culture has a great impact on how they approach health care, disability, and rehabilitation.
 “People from different cultures have unique expectations of what it means to be ill or to have a disability” .
 Some cultures believe an injury was an act of God while others may believe they have been cursed by an enemy .
 Culturally specific beliefs regarding treatment also affect the rehabilitation process.
-Many cultures have traditional methods of healing which are poorly understood or aren’t acknowledged by others.
+Many cultures have traditional methods of healing that are poorly understood or aren’t acknowledged by others.
 By understanding a patient’s beliefs, values, and expectations, it is possible to “enhance treatment motivations and rehabilitation outcomes” .

 In order for a health care or service provider to be successful in this aspect of care, they must commit to developing their cultural intelligence.

-Health care providers can strengthen their cultural intelligence by acknowledging and taking inventory of one’s cultural values, attitudes and potential biases .
+Health care providers can strengthen their cultural intelligence by acknowledging and taking inventory of one’s cultural values, attitudes, and potential biases .
 By reflecting upon one’s potential biases, we can better understand the impact our culture has on our understanding and beliefs of illness and disability.
-Cultural intelligence is an ongoing, lifelong process, learned through educational training and lived experiences .
+Cultural intelligence is an ongoing, lifelong process, learned through educational training, and lived experiences .

 Asking the right questions and seeking out information can assist a health care worker in determining what is important to the patient.
 This not only helps one understand the patient better, but it also builds a rapport and trust between both parties .

-Cultural intelligence is not only educating oneself, but educating the patient and their families on the illness and treatment options.
+Cultural intelligence is not only educating oneself but educating the patient and their families on the illness and treatment options.
 “Providing tailored knowledge and psycho-education about TBI and rehabilitation to ethnic minorities and their families may be one of the most effective means of improving engagement in treatment and reducing outcome disparities” .